MungaiMwangi001/data_structures_codes/q1/README.md

 # question 1

-we can create a class that efficiently supports the following operations:
+create a class that efficiently supports the following operations:

 Insert a value without duplicates.
 Remove a value.
 Get a random value with equal probability.

 To achieve this, we can use a combination of:
-A hash map (dictionary) for 𝑂(1)
-O(1) insertion and deletion by tracking element indices.
+A hash map (dictionary) for O(1) insertion and deletion by tracking element indices.
-A dynamic array (list) for 𝑂(1)
-O(1) random access to elements.
+A dynamic array (list) for O(1) random access to elements.

 # remove an element in a data structure in constant time
-To remove an element from a data structure in constant time (𝑂(1)O(1)), the data structure must support direct access to the element.
+To remove an element from a data structure in constant time (O(1)), the data structure must support direct access to the element.
 The most common data structures that allow this are:

 1. Hash Table (or Hash Set)
 Requirement: You have a hash table or hash set.